HOW DO WE DEFINE?

 - Capture details you observed about the identity, needs, and goals you heard from your client.

-- Don’t forget to add these to your Designbook Define Page and/or use any of the three virtual brainstorming platforms below.
+- Don’t forget to add these to your Designbook Define Page and/or use Google Jamboard for a virtual brainstorming platform below.

 CLUSTER (& SORT)

 Second, cluster by grouping details that are similar together.